Introduction

 Before you create a new script hook, check whether the hook exists in our list of available script hooks.

-Convert @ARGV
+Convert @ARGV hashes

-Because the system passes some script hooks to a hash through the @ARGV
+Because the system passes some script hooks to a hash through the @ARGV array, you must convert the @ARGV hash into a usable data structure.

 Perl

-into a usable data structure in Perl, assign it to a hash:
+To convert @ARGV into a usable data structure in Perl, assign it to a hash:

 my %OPTS = @ARGV |

-To access the data in the %OPTS
+To access the data in the %OPTS hash, assign it to a variable:

-my $username = $OPTS { 'user' }; |
+my $username = $OPTS{'user'}; |

 PHP

-into a usable data structure in PHP, convert it into an associative array:
+To convert @ARGV into a usable data structure in PHP, convert it into an associative array:

 1